 - 3 Weeks

-Leave yourself several days to soak up the island state’s manifold attractions.
+Leave yourself several days to soak up the island state of Singapore's manifold attractions.
 If you’re strapped for cash then Johor Bahru just across the causeway is a cheaper base.
-It’s a decent hangout, not least for street food and duty-free booze.
+It’s a decent hangout, not least for street food and nearby Legoland.

 The lethargic riverside town of Muar has a colonial-era district that’s worth a look, and can be used as a base for assaults on Gunung Ledang, Johor’s highest mountain, located within the Gunung Ledang National Park.
 Recover in Unesco World Heritage Site–listed Melaka where you can spend several days enjoying the enduring Portuguese and Dutch influence.